AdeHumble/Excel-QHSE-Performance-Dashboard/README.md

-# <p align="center">**EXCEL QHSE PERFORMANCE DASHBOARD**</p>
+# <p align="center">**CFAO EXCEL QHSE PERFORMANCE DASHBOARD**</p>

 ## PROJECT TITLE: UNIFYING METRICS FOR SMARTER DECISION-MAKING
 This GitHub project encapsulates not just a technical achievement but a testament to my ability to tackle real-world data challenges and deliver impactful solutions

 ## PROJECT OVERVIEW
-In the dynamic landscape of data analytics, I, Mujeeb adeyanju SUNMOLA, an automotive part analyst, found myself in a compelling challenge that not only tested my analytical skills but also underscored the power of collaboration in problem-solving.
+In the dynamic landscape of data analytics as an automotive part analyst, I have found myself in a compelling challenge that not only tested my analytical skills but also underscored the power of collaboration in problem-solving.

 This journey began when my senior colleague, the HSE manager, approached me with a complex data visualization dilemma, seeking to consolidate diverse metrics across 11 business units.
 This GitHub project narrates my approach, challenges, and triumphs in turning this problem into a real-life data analytics project.

-Embark on a journey with me as I tackle a complex data analytics challenge presented by the Quality, Health, Safety, and Environment (QHSE) Manage
+Embark on a journey with me as I tackle a complex data analytics challenge presented by the Quality, Health, Safety, and Environment (QHSE) Manager.

 ## PROBLEM STATEMENT